Halhul: Antiquity

-The archaeological digs at Burj as-Sur have uncovered the remnants of an ancient fortress city of the mid Bronze Age, presumably associated with the Hyksos.
-The city was demolished during an Egyptian raid in the 17th century BCE and was left in ruins for over 300 years.
-At the beginning of the Iron Age in the 11th century BCE it was resettled by Israelites.

-The Bible mentions a tradition that Rehoboam refortified the city.
-Around 1000 BCE the town was abandoned and then slowly resettled until around 650 BCE it emerged as a bustling city.
-According to Jewish tradition, Halhul was the burial place of Gad the Seer.
+According to a Jewish tradition, Halhul was the burial place of Gad the Seer.

-Halhul was destroyed, together with Jerusalem and the First Temple, by Nebuchadnezzar II during his invasion of the Kingdom of Judah in 587 BCE.
-The city is mentioned again in chronicles of battles between the Seleucid Empire and the Ptolemaic kingdom.
-It was fortified by Judah the Maccabee after his victory in the Battle of Beth Zur nearby.

-During the late Second Temple period, Halhul (Greek: Alurus) and its immediate environs were considered a part of Idumea, presumably because of its Idumean inhabitants who converted to Judaism under John Hyrcanus.
-During the First Jewish-Roman War, the village became a trysting place for the different Jewish factions.
+During the late Second Temple period, Halhul (Greek: Alurus) and its immediate environs were considered a part of Idumea.
+During the First Jewish–Roman War, an Idumean army encamped in Halhul during their conflict with Simon bar Giora.
 During the Bar Kokhba revolt, the town's defenses were fortified.

 A considerable amount of pottery has been unearthed bearing inscriptions in ancient Hebrew, most of them reading "To the king" (LMLK) and mentioning names of locations nearby.
 Handles with Jewish names inscribed in Greek have been found from the Hellenistic period.

 Roman and Islamic house foundations have been dug deeply into older layers of habitation.
 Building remains with mosaic pavement with writing in Greek has been found on the site (called 'Aqd al-Qin) of a former church.
 Byzantine ceramics have also been found.

-One of the earliest Muslim tombstones in Palestine has been found at Halhul.
-It commemorates an al-Malik bin al-Rumi al-Jarmi, who died in 674CE (55AH).

 Middle Ages

+During repairs to the Nabi Yunis shrine, a slab of limestone was discovered there with a Fatimid-era epitaph inscription, which is currently stored in the Islamic Museum in Jerusalem.
+The original description of the epitaph by Abdullah el-Azzeh dated it to 674 and claimed it was the oldest Islamic inscription discovered in Palestine.
+However, the historian Moshe Sharon translated the inscription as dating to March or April 966.
+The deceased person named in the epitaph, according to el-Azzeh, was Lalak ibn Rumi al-Jarmi, but Sharon asserts this was a translation error and the deceased was named Zayd ibn Rumi al-Harami.
+The nisba 'al-Harami' indicated the man belonged to the Haram clan of the Judham tribe which had been established in the region throughout the early Islamic period (7th–11th centuries).

-Chronicler Ali of Herat documented in 1173 CE that while Halhul was a part of the Kingdom of Jerusalem of the Crusaders, it was a village in which the tomb of Yunis ibn Matta (Jonah, son of Amittai) was located.
-Under the Ayyubids in 1226, a mosque with a minaret was constructed in the town.
-That same year, Arab geographer Yaqut al-Hamawi visited Halhul, reporting that it lay between Hebron and Jerusalem and contained the tomb of Jonah.
+A Muslim traditionist from Halhul, Abd al-Rahman ibn Abdallah ibn Abd al-Rahman al-Halhuli was recorded to have been killed fighting against the Crusaders in 1148–1149.
+The chronicler Ali of Herat documented in 1173 that Halhul was a part of the Crusader Kingdom of Jerusalem and contained the tomb of Yunis ibn Matta (Jonah, son of Amittai).
+In 1226, the Ayyubid sultan al-Mu'azzam Isa had one of his mamluks, the governor of Hebron Rashid al-Din Faraj, construct the minaret of Halhul's mosque.
+That same year, the geographer Yaqut al-Hamawi visited Halhul, reporting that it lay between Hebron and Jerusalem and contained the tomb of Jonah.